mskhc/dev1/content/en/docs/reference/setup-tools/kubeadm/implementation-details.md

 See [RBAC user facing role bindings](/docs/reference/access-authn-authz/rbac/#user-facing-roles) for additional information on RBAC and built-in ClusterRoles and groups.

+To generate kubeconfig files for additional users the command `kubeadm kubeconfig user` can be used.

 Please note that:

 1. `ca.crt` certificate is embedded in all the kubeconfig files.